TucksonDev/genesis-file-generator/README.md

 Note: there are 2 addresses where this Safe can be deployed to:

-- `0xfb1bffC9d739B8D520DaF37dF666da4C687191EA`: when using EIP-155 (including the chain id in the transaction)
+- `0xfb1bffC9d739B8D520DaF37dF666da4C687191EA`: when using the safe singleton factory
-- `0x3e5c63644e683549055b9be8653de26e0b4cd36e`: when using the canonical version (without the chain id)
+- `0x3e5c63644e683549055b9be8653de26e0b4cd36e`: when using Arachnid's CREATE2

-Since we don’t know the chain id beforehand, we use the bytecode of the canonical version
+In this case, we'll use the canonical CREATE2 method, instead of Safe's factory

 #### How to verify the creation bytecode